Alameda, Saskatchewan: Amenities

 Alameda offers the following community facilities: a community ice rink (skating, curling), Heritage museum, and the Alameda Merry Makers Senior Centre.

 Alameda offered a wide range of services for its residents, which included a full-service grocery and meat store, a restaurant, a banking institution, full-service campground as well as many others.
 As with other small communities in Saskatchewan, many of the businesses are closing and/or closed and the residents drive to other communities for services that once were in their community.

-Alameda is famous for being the home of the Grant Devine Dam (formerly the Alameda Dam) which has turned into a full-service recreational area.
-The Grant Devine Dam is the home of the Alameda Fishing Derby which takes place the 3rd weekend of June each year.
-It is also the home of Moose Creek Regional Park and 9-hole golf course.
+Alameda is near the Grant Devine Dam (formerly the Alameda Dam).
+There is a full-service regional park on the eastern shore of Grant Devine Reservoir called Moose Creek Regional Park.
+The Grant Devine Reservoir is the home of the Alameda Fishing Derby which takes place the 3rd weekend of June each year.

 Alameda hosts various events throughout the year including the Alameda Agricultural Society fair and 4-H show and sale and the Alameda Flower Show.